JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |   Language: Demonic   |   Can speak and write Demonic.   | Indefinite | Culture |

 #### Resistance

+Characters can be resistant to certain sources of damage.

 |               Name               |                         Desc                         |  Duration  | Source |
 | :------------------------------: | :--------------------------------------------------: | :--------: | :----: |